TampereJS/tamperejs-org/.github/ISSUE_TEMPLATE/change_proposal.md

 **What is the module affected?**
 Name of the module this change is isolated to.

-**What needs to be defined for implementation (Definition of Ready)?**
+**What needs to be defined for implementation (Definition of Ready) (Common and change specific)?**

-Common to all changes:
-- Change should have close to zero dependencies
+- Change should have close to zero dependencies (common)
-- Anyone can understand it how they can help in 5 minutes or less
+- Anyone can understand it how they can help in 5 minutes or less (common)

-Change specific:
-- [List of other requirements]
+- [List of change specific requirements]

 **What are the tests that that needs to pass for this change?
 (Definition of Done)** List of change specific tasks that need to pass in order for this change to be considered done.